 You can typically top up online via credit card or buy physical top-up cards from convenience stores and pay them against your account.

-What payment methods do Canadian carriers accept?
+What payment methods do Canadian mobile carriers accept?

 Major carriers accept credit, and debit cards and interact e-transfers from most countries.
 Always check if additional deposits are needed for non-Canadian payment methods.